Terms and Conditions

 17. Entire Agreement

-- These Terms and Conditions, together with the guest's reservation confirmation and any signed agreement at check-in, constitute the entire agreement between the guest and the Inn and supersede any prior communications.
+• These Terms and Conditions, together with the Guest's reservation confirmation, the Property Policies published at therenrhinebeck.com/property-policies, and any agreement signed at check-in (including, where applicable, the Pet Policy Agreement), constitute the entire agreement between the Guest and the Inn and supersede any prior communications.

 18. Amendments